Our Courses & Prices

 - Industry leading iPad based ATPL reference material (Padpilot) downloads included for all subjects, yours to keep.

-- Residential Course is 6 months' full time (residential) at Rosyth (near Edinburgh) and 4/5 months of part time self-study at home.
+- Residential Course is 6 months' full time at Rosyth (near Edinburgh) and 4/5 months of part-time self-study at home.
 Divided into 5 modules of 2 months with 3 exams taken at the end of each module to evenly spread the load over 5 exam sessions.

-- You can start the course every 2 months at the beginning of any module and take the exams at any CAA Exam Centre when ready.
+- You can start the course every 2 months at the beginning of any module and take the exams at any CAA or EASA Exam Centre when ready.

-- All subjects ATPL iBooks included with indefinite updates.
+- All subjects ATPL iBooks included with free updates.

-- Online practice question bank and progress tests included for duration of course.
+- Online practice question bank and progress tests included for 12 months.

 - It is a CAA requirement that all exams are completed in an 18-month period.